spacetelescope/drizzlepac/doc/source/mast_data_products/catalog_generation.rst

 If the evaluation of the Round 2 segmentation maps still fails to be acceptable, there is a *last ditch* effort to salvage a viable solution.
 A ratio is computed for the *large island* values calculated using the Gaussian and RickerWavelet kernels.
-This ratio is believed to be indicative of overlapping PSFs versus large areas of nebulousity.
+This ratio is believed to be indicative of overlapping PSFs versus large areas of nebulosity.
 If this ratio is greater than the value of ``ratio_bigsource_limit`` (default = 2), then it is deemed the deblending process can be successful, and processing proceeds using the segmentation image generated with the RickerWavelet kernel smoothing.